jasa-acs/repro-template/README.md

 1. Provide documentation indicating the language environment and the version was used to produce outputs.
 2. Use a single package environment for all reproducible content.
-3. Prefer packages from package repositories (CRAN, Bioconductor, RForge.net for example).
+3. Prefer packages from package archives (CRAN, Bioconductor, RForge.net for example).
 4. If you use packages from a code repository (Github, Gitlab, etc.) then use a release version.
 If none is available fork the repository